chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 The *σ*-reduced alphabet (*Σ'*) can be seen as a subspace within this higher-dimensional space, consisting of only the non-Delimiter dimensions.
 The sigma reduction function (*s ⋅ Σ'*) acts as a projection operator, mapping the String onto this subspace by eliminating the components corresponding to the Delimiter character (*σ*).

+**Theorem 3.1.1** ζ ∈ K → [ inv(ζ ⋅ Σ') = inv(inv(ζ ⋅ Σ')) ]

+In natural language, this theorem can be stated in natural language as follows: If a Sentence in a Corpus is invertible, then its invertibility is invariant under sigma reductions.

+Outline:

+1. If a sentence is invertible, then
+(TODO: this is crucial.
+Need to prove this.
+Will probably need Theorem 1.2.2 ( inv(inv(s)) = s ) and Theorem 2.4.4 ( δ(ζ) = δ(inv(ζ)) ).
+Once this is proved, it will follow that the definition of perfect palindromes satisfies Definition 3.1.2, and then imperfect palindromes can be defined as the set difference of Palindromes and Perfect Palindromes.)

 Palindromes
 ^^^^^^^^^^^